Crystal Amber Fund Limited - Issue of equity and total voting rights

 Issue of equity and total voting rights

-Crystal Amber Fund Limited announces the following the authority granted at the Company's Annual General Meeting held on 23 November 2017
+Crystal Amber Fund Limited announces the proposed issue of 125,000 ordinary shares of £0.01 each ("Ordinary Shares") to five charities following the authority granted at the Company's Annual General Meeting held on 23 November 2017.
+Application has been made to the London Stock Exchange for 125,000 Ordinary Shares to be admitted to trading on AIM ("Admission").
+It is anticipated that Admission will occur on or around 2 August 2018.

 Total Voting Rights